cojamalo/Multiple-Linear-Reg-Tools/README.md

  An example call to ggpairs employing my_fn is: g <- new_mtcars %>% select(am, recip_hp, log_wt, mpg) %>% ggpairs(lower = list(continuous = my_fn))

-Project coded by Connor Lenio ©2017.
+Project coded by Connor Lenio - released into the public domain for educational purposes in 2017.